 - Kenzo founder, Kenzo Takdada, launched a new interior brand under the name K3

 - K3 includes furniture, wallpaper and ceramics as well as textiles and carpets

 - Dualism of Japanese and Western influences

-Kenzo has K3 (K 三), one Lifestyle Brand for luxurious and timeless interior, launched.
+Kenzo has launched K3 (K 三), a lifestyle brand for luxurious and timeless interiors.
 Kenzo Takada said goodbye to the fast-paced fashion world over 21 years ago.
 The Japanese, who is French at heart, is now retiring and is returning with a proud 81 with a new collection.
 Now no longer as a fashion designer, but as an interior designer.
 In recent years, the Japanese has built his new lifestyle brand called K3.

 Kenzo Takada, Jonathan Bouchet Manheim & Engelbert Honorat (Source & Copyright by K3)

 The number three is written in Japanese characters with three horizontal lines and thus embodies the intercultural ambitions of the company: K 三.
 On the one hand, it alludes to the dualism of Japanese and Western influences, which can be found in the K3 products.
 Japanese minimalist and pure, but with luxurious and colorful materials.
 The name also refers to the international team at K3: Kenzo Takada brought Jonathan Bouchet Manheim on board as Managing Partner and Engelbert Honorat as Creative Assistant.

 With the lifestyle brand K3, Kenzo ventures into timeless interior design